-- manipulating and processing data, developing information, modelling situations and exploring ideas - adopting safe, secure and responsible practice when using ICT - iteratively reviewing, modifying and evaluating the effectiveness of their own and others' use of ICT.
+- Manipulate and process data, develop information, model situations and explore ideas - Adopt safe, secure and responsible practice - Iteratively review, modify and evaluate the effectiveness of their own and others' use of ICT.

 In addition, elements of these skills may be assessed externally.